sebastian-luna-valero/ansible-role-monasca-agent/README.md

         names:
             - ntp
             - mysql

+You must have the monasca-agent role in your playbook.
+If the agent is already deployed and you just need to use monasca_agent_plugin, then you can add the role in and have it skip all install, configure and start steps by using these lines in your playbook:

+  roles:
+    - {role: monasca-agent, run_mode: Use}

 To copy custom detection and/or check plugins to the machine before running the monasca_agent_plugin module, use the [copy module](http://docs.ansible.com/copy_module.html) with the published variables `monasca_agent_check_plugin_dir` or `monasca_agent_detection_plugin_dir`